 With these speeds, you can easily work straight off the drive itself without suffering any performance issues.

-Storage capacities range from a small 250GB Unit to a much larger 2TB drive that’s more expensive.
-Regardless, at its performance, moving files around with this drive is worth every penny.
+Storage capacities range from a small 500GB Unit to a much larger 2TB drive that’s more expensive.
+Regardless, if you want sheer performance, then this is the best external hard drive for recording studio.

-4. LaCie d2 Desktop Hard Drive – Expensive 7200RPM Large Capacity External for Recording Studio
+4. LaCie D2 Desktop Hard Drive – Expensive Large Capacity Hard Drive with Thunderbolt

 When you need a more stationary solution for data storage that has a lot of storage then opting for the LaCie d2 desktop hard drive will be a great choice.

 Being a professional hard drive, you get a lot of features that can improve your workflow.
-The HDD operates at speeds of about 240MB/s.
-While it’s not as fast as SSDs, it’s much faster than regular 5400RPM drives and is more than equipped for most tasks that hard drives are used for.
+The HDD operates at speeds of about 240MB/s (theoretical).
+While it’s not as fast as SSDs, it’s much faster than regular 5400RPM drives and is more than equipped for storing and archiving data.

 The case has an aluminum construction that works to reduce noise and vibrations that may hamper your recording sessions.